jhass/nodeinfo/PROTOCOL.md

 A client should follow redirections by the HTTP protocol.

-A client should abandon the discovery on a HTTP response status code of 404 or 400 and mark the host as not supporting the NodeInfo protocol.
+A client should abandon the discovery on a HTTP response status code of 404 or 400 and may mark the host as not supporting the NodeInfo protocol.

 A client should retry discovery on server errors as indicated by the HTTP response status code 500.